-In the beginning I was looking at how to express our own culture and civilisation without following the western schools of art, says Ermes
+In the beginning, I was looking at how to express our own culture and civilization without following the western schools of art, says Ermes

 By Sara Janahi, Staff Reporter

 Published: 00:01 January 1, 2011